Tax Applicability for Artists and Social Media Influencers in UAE

 • Artists: Individuals who make supplies as performers, singers, dancers, stage artists, make-up artists, DJs, poets, songwriters, etc.

-The above-mentioned services, as provided by Social Media Influencers (SMIs) in UAE are subject to VAT in the UAE which includes:
+The above-mentioned services, as provided by Social Media Influencers (SMIs) in the UAE, are subject to VAT in the UAE, which includes:

 1. Any online promotional activities performed on behalf of other businesses, like promoting a product or business by featuring them in the blog, video, or social media post.